Patients with lung illness and healthcare practitioners benefit from this calculator. Learn how!

 Here are several medical problems that might cause the PF ratio to fluctuate.

-Pneumonia is a lung infection that can cause inflammation and damage to lung tissue.
+Pneumonia is a lung infection that can cause inflammation and damage lung tissue.
 This can impair the lungs' ability to transmit oxygen into the blood, resulting in a low PF ratio.

 Chronic obstructive pulmonary disease (COPD) refers to a set of lung illnesses that make breathing difficult.
 COPD can result in a low PF ratio by causing airway damage and making it harder for the lungs to transport oxygen into circulation.